deprekate/prfect/README.md

 https://www.biorxiv.org/content/10.1101/2023.04.10.536325v1
 <br>

-It takes as input the genome and its annotated CoDing Sequence (CDS) as a GenBank file.
+It takes as input the genome and its annotated CoDing Sequences (CDS) as a GenBank file.
 It searches through the file looking for 8 different slippery site motifs associated with backwards (-1) frameshifts and two motifs associated with forward (+1) frameshifts.
-When a motif is encountered, various cellular properties and contributing factors are assessed and a prediction is made whether the site is indeed involved in programmed ribosomal frameshifting.
+When a motif is encountered, various cellular properties and contributing factors are assessed and a prediction is made whether the site is involved in programmed ribosomal frameshifting.
 <br>
 <br>
 To install: